docpad/docpad-plugin-associatedfiles/README.md

 ## Usage

-The way it works is by looking into `src/files/associated-files/#{document.associatedFilesDirectory or document.basename}` for files.
-Where `associatedFilesDirectory` is set in your document's meta data, and if it doesn't exist it will use the document's basename (e.g. the basename of `my-holiday-2012.html.eco` is `my-holiday-2012`).
+The way it works is by looking into `src/files/associated-files/#{document.associatedFilesPath or document.basename}` for files.
+Where `associatedFilesPath` is set in your document's meta data, and if it doesn't exist it will use the document's basename (e.g. the basename of `my-holiday-2012.html.eco` is `my-holiday-2012`).
 Any files inside that path will be associated to your document, and retrieveable by `@getDocument().getAssociatedFiles()`

 Lets see how this works, we have the document `src/documents/my-holiday-2012.html.eco`: